 Business Inventories in Australia averaged 0.50 percent from 1985 until 2022, reaching an all time high of 3.40 percent in the first quarter of 2022 and a record low of -3.40 percent in the second quarter of 2020.
 This page provides - Australia Business Inventories- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Business Inventories - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Business Inventories in Australia is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Inventories in Australia to stand at 0.50 in 12 months time.
-In the long-term, the Australia Business Inventories is projected to trend around 0.40 percent in 2020, according to our econometric models.
+Business Inventories in Australia is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Business Inventories is projected to trend around -2.00 percent in 2024 and 0.80 percent in 2025, according to our econometric models.